Searching for details:

 At the peak of his career, Korolev led the development of the world's first ballistic missile, known today as R-7, which became a base for a long-lasting family of space boosters, carrying Russian cosmonauts into orbit for decades to come.

 In the following years, Korolev led the development of several generations of ballistic missiles, launch vehicles, science, military and communications satellites, interplanetary probes and manned spacecraft.
-In 2006, the Soyuz spacecraft, which he conceived at the dawn of the space era, turned forty years in operation.
+In 2016, the Soyuz spacecraft, which he had conceived at the dawn of the space era, turned half a century in operation.
 Korolev died at the height of his career as a result of a botched surgical operation on January 14, 1966.
 Even before his death, Korolev's largest undertaking, the development of the giant N1 Moon rocket, faced mounting technical challenges, unrealistic schedule and political pressure to beat Americans to the Moon.